Dr. Rafael Cartay, Venezuelan economist and historian.

-- Food sources preferred by the indigenous groups of the Amazon.
+- Food sources of the indigenous groups of the Amazon.

-- Studies and data that demonstrate a balanced nutrition of indigenous peoples at the end of the 20th century
+- Studies and data that demonstrate balanced nutrition among indigenous peoples at the end of the 20th century.

-- Studies and data that demonstrate an unbalanced nutrition of indigenous peoples at the beginning of the 21st century
+- Studies and data that demonstrate unbalanced nutrition among indigenous peoples at the beginning of the 21st century.

 - Possible solutions and strategies: